llctrautmann/Obsidian/Concepts/Linear Maps.md

 T:V \rightarrow W
 $$

-To be valid a linear map needs to follow associativity and distributivity.
-This is related to [[Vector Spaces#Conditions]] and a follows from the fundamental set theory of [[Groups]].
+To be valid a linear map needs to follow associativity and distributivity (or more precise: closure under addition and scalar multiplication).
+This is related to [[Vector Spaces#Conditions]] and a follows from the fundamental set theory of [[Groups]] and [[Morphisms in Linear Algebra]].

 $$
 \begin{aligned}